 Some people wonder if immunostimulants, like vaccines, can cause or worsen allergies.
 There are theories that vaccines may cause or worsen allergies.
 For example, one concern is that injecting the small amount of food particles or aluminum that are present in vaccines may sensitize susceptible people to that food, and they could react in an allergic manner next time they come in contact with it.
 A second concern is that vaccines may temporarily shift the body into a more allergy prone state.

 At present there isn’t solid evidence that vaccines cause allergies, but I go much deeper into the science behind the theories in this blog post about how to reduce your child’s risk of allergies and asthma.

 To be extra safe, a well-functioning immune system, supported by specific nutrients, helps the body mount an appropriate immune response to vaccines so that people can get protective antibodies with minimal side effects.
-My vaccine strategy guide gets into this information, but in my opinion, the most important supplements to support vaccination are: Vax clear, Vitamin A, Vitamin D, DHA, and probiotics, these are all in my Vaccine bundle.
-Zinc and Vitamin C are also important and need to be purchased separately.
+My vaccine strategy guide gets into this information, but in my opinion, the most important supplements to support vaccination are: vitamin A, vitamin D, DHA, probiotics, zinc, and vitamin C.

 Do You Treat Allergies With Immunosuppressants?